shreya-anch/Fullstack_assignment/README.md

 # 2. Goal
 At the end of the assignment, you should create a table containing the necessary information and executed in a design style in accordance with the mockup.
 You willl be creating a webpage and visualising data stored in the [Azure](https://azure.microsoft.com/) database.
 # 3. Assignment
-Create a webpage utilizating [Angular](https://angular.io/) framework.
+Create a webpage utilizing [Angular](https://angular.io/) framework.

 1. Get access to the Azure database and extract the information that should be shown in the table:
 - First name